Annulment in Ohio

 Annulment in Place of Divorce in Ohio

+What is annulment in Ohio?
 The most common definition of a marriage annulment is that the marriage has been entirely voided; meaning the court has found the marriage invalid in some manner.
 Thus, an annulled marriage is treated as never existing.
-A divorce means the court and the state recognizes the legal marriage, and now sanctions the legal termination of that marriage.
+A divorce means the court and the state of Ohio recognize the legal marriage, and now sanctions the legal termination of that marriage.

 - The party seeking annulment was under the age of legal marriage established by section 3101.01, and after attaining such age did not cohabitate with other as husband or wife;